ShadyNabil8/Central_Lock_Car_Module/README.md

 There is no need to consume power while the central lock module is idle.
 So I used the sleep mode to save the power.

-# The challenges I faced
+# The challenges I needed to deal with

 ## Syncrhonozation between TX and RX